 "A mere spark has ignited his spiritual fire.
 So, that casual look was a spark of tremendous power."

 All that was required was a mere spark to ignite a spiritual fire within --- and that mere spark was a casual look from Ramana.
 In doing so, this young American boy so mentioned by Rajamani, without any formal religious background or training, according to Ramana himself and the scribes recording it, was Enlightened to the same degree as found in the spiritual Awakenings attributed to the ancient classical masters.
-That is why, years later, the seeming disappearance of THAT SPECIFIC Enlightenment experience induced the Bhagavan Sri Ramana Maharshi to appear before the boy.
-Ramana was not about to let any spiritual traveler, little boy or otherwise, slip back into the day-to-day quagmire of the Samsara world.
-Especially so after, through Ramana's grace, the young boy, from a mere spark, had ignited a spiritual fire --- and in that same spiritual traveler, have had all his mental barriers reduced to nothingness.
+That is why, years later, the mitigating circumstances that so overwhelmed me as a young boy that thus then caused the seeming disappearance of THAT SPECIFIC Enlightenment experience as so described in The Last American Darshan, induced the Bhagavan Sri Ramana Maharshi to appear before me at the stage stop.
 The outcome of that meeting, as it relates to us here, from SRI RAMANA MAHARSHI And The Last American Darshan, emoting an answer to WHY, is describe thus:

 "Even though the stage stop was thousands upon thousands of miles away from India, Ramana was there.
-What he was doing was replicating what happened considerably less than a few years before at the ashram, only now a super-concentrated effort on his part to bring about or re-insitgate the Experience.
+What he was doing was replicating what happened considerably less than a few years before at the ashram, only now a super-concentrated effort on his part to bring about or re- instigate the Experience.
 On my own accord, in the darkness, I sought out and found the matches and struck the flame.
-The "spark that ignited my spiritual fire" is mirrored in the spark of the match held to the light-generating properties innate to reasons of the lantern.
+The 'spark that ignited my spiritual fire' is mirrored in the spark of the match held to the light-generating properties innate to reasons of the lantern.
 I was holding the lantern high above my head, the lantern emitting a dim light --- or more accurately the room was so big and filled with darkness relative to that first small flame that the darkness simply absorbed the light --- giving the impression of a dimly lit room.
 The dimly lit room was me, the lantern and the light were one, the light intended to illuminate the room (me).
 With a turning sweep of dim light, at the top of the arc the light flickered and went out.
-I clearly saw the dark-skinned man standing in the open doorway and then, in that waffer-thin edge-on membrane of darkness he was gone.
+I clearly saw the dark-skinned man standing in the open doorway and then, in that wafer-thin edge-on membrane of darkness he was gone.
 That membrane of darkness was when I entered the blackout period, and the man, Ramana, was gone --- gone from any memory.
 The light rekindled itself.
 That is, Ramana returned through the use of Siddhis to the stage stop to rekindle the lost light.
 Next to him was the man who was to become my Mentor, there to ensure Ramana's efforts were not lost." (source)

 "Just as the prey that has fallen into the jaws of a tiger cannot escape, so those who have come under the glance of the Guru’s grace will surely be saved and will never be forsaken."